 SPA 377 Spanish Civilization (3 hrs.)
 An introduction to Spanish civilization from its beginnings to the present.
 Taught in Spanish.
+Offered annually in the spring semester.
 Prerequisites: SPA 204 or permission of the instructor.

 SPA 378 Latin American Civilization (3 hrs.)
 An introduction to the culture and civilization of Latin America, from the colonial period to the present, with concentrated study of contemporary Latin American culture.
 Includes historical, social, and economic aspects, as well as art and literature.
 Taught in Spanish.
+Offered annually in the fall semester.
 Prerequisites: SPA 204 or permission of the instructor.

 SPA 381 Advanced Grammar and Composition (3 hrs.)
 A systematic review of all common elements of Spanish grammar.
 Exercises are designed to develop proficiency in both spoken and written Spanish.
+Offered annually in the fall semester.
 Prerequisites: SPA 204 or permission of the instructor.